sudheerj/ECMAScript-features/README.md

+# JavaScript Interview Questions & Answers

+> Click :star:if you like the project.
+Pull Request are highly appreciated.
+Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.

+## Downloading PDF/Epub formats

+You can download the PDF and Epub version of this repository from the latest run on the [actions tab](https://github.com/sudheerj/ECMAScript-cheatsheet/actions).

 # ECMAScript-cheatsheet

-ECMAScript is the scripting language which acts as the basis of JavaScript.
+**ECMAScript** is the scripting language which acts as the basis of JavaScript.
 ECMAScript standardized by the ECMA International standards organization in the ECMA-262 and ECMA-402 specifications.
 Each proposal for an ECMAScript feature goes through the following maturity stages:
 1. Stage 0: Strawman;
 2. Stage 1: Proposal;